Acrylic Display Cases vs Open Stands: Choosing the Best Way to Show Your Army

 Do acrylic display cases scratch easily?

 Yes.
 Wiping dust from acrylic panels often creates micro-scratches.
-Over time, this gives the case a cloudy appearance that obscures your paint jobs.
+Over time, this gives the case a cloudy appearance.
 Solid open stands or glass cabinets maintain their clarity permanently.

 How do I photograph miniatures without glare?